 There are two key reasons you need to check the installation of a safety cabinet: logistics, and legislation.
-We’ll look at both separately.

 Purchasing a flammable liquids cabinet is usually a three-step process that involves a risk assessment, the actual purchase of the cabinet and the installation.
 Very often these three functions are carried out by different people.

-2. LegislationSafety cabinets are hazard control measures, and it is a requirement of Section 37 of the WHS Regulations that any hazard control measure must be:
+Safety cabinets are one of the hazard control measures in a workplace.
+And, as a requirement of Section 37 of the WHS Regulations, any hazard control measure must be:

-- Installed and setup correctly.
+- Installed and setup correctly

-- Being used correctly.
+- Being used correctly

 - Suitable for the purpose, nature and duration of the work